I2SE/xpl-rest-api/json_properties.rst

 where the name of the key is the MAC address of the neighbors main processor, and the value is a JSON object with detail information.

-Such a neighbor JSON detail object has the following properties:
+Such a neighbor JSON detail object has properties as explained below.
+Please note, that gathering the information from a neighbor consists of several steps so some details might not be available yet at the time of querying this object.

+Please note, that properties of the class ''details'' are only included when requested explicitely.

 product
   **Property class**: -

   **JSON datatype**: string

-  **Availability**: always
+  **Availability**: optional

   **Description**: Contains the product code of this neighbor.